eitsupi/neo-r-polars/tests/testthat/_snaps/as_polars_series.md

       as_polars_series(x)
     Condition
       Error in `as_polars_series()`:
-      !
-Unsupported object can be converted to a polars Series: a <foo> object
+      ! a <foo> object can't be converted to a polars Series.

 # as_polars_series works for vctrs_rcrd